MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/supported-configs.md

 ---

-# Supported configurations for System Center - Service Manager
+# Supported configurations

+This article summarized the workloads for which System Center - Service Manager is tested.

-Service Manager has been tested up to the workload described in this topic, based on recommended hardware.
-The test environment contains one Service Manager management server supporting 80 to 100 concurrent Service Manager consoles.
-High\-performance storage using 15,000\-RPM SCSI drives is used on the database servers.
+- The test environment contains one Service Manager management server supporting 80 to 100 concurrent Service Manager consoles.
+- High\-performance storage using 15,000\-RPM SCSI drives was used on the database servers.

+## Test conditions

-The hardware and software tested are based on the following system environment and conditions:
+The hardware and software tested are based on the following conditions:

 - Up to 20,000 users, with up to 40 to 50 IT analysts providing concurrent support.
-Up to 50,000 users and up to 80 to 100 IT analysts can be supported if 32 gigabytes \(GB\) of memory is installed on the servers running Microsoft SQL Server.
+- Up to 50,000 users (and up to 80 to 100 IT analysts) can be supported if 32 GB of memory is installed on the SQL Server machines.

--   Up to 20,000 supported computers, assuming up to 10 to 12 configuration items \(installed software, software updates, and hardware components\) per computer.
-Up to 50,000 computers can be supported if 32 GB of memory is installed on the servers running SQL Server.
+- Up to 20,000 supported computers, assuming up to 10 to 12 configuration items of installed software, software updates, and hardware components, per computer.
+- Up to 50,000 computers can be supported if 32 GB of memory is installed on the SQL Server machines.
 - 5,000 incidents per week with three months of retention, for a total of 60,000 incidents in the Service Manager database for the 20,000\-computer configuration, and 2.5 times that for the 50,000\-computer configuration.
 -   1,000 change requests a week with three months of retention, for a total of 12,000 change requests in the Service Manager database for the 20,000\-computer configuration, and 2.5 times that for the 50,000\-computer configuration.

 >[!NOTE]